 Most strikingly, a political entity controlled by Smith paid nearly $300,000 in support of Vicki Almond’s losing bid as the Democratic Party’s candidate for Baltimore County executive in June.

 That’s a lot of money, and understanding the whys and wherefores of the strategy behind its deployment requires a little background.

 At age 76 and a two-term Baltimore County executive himself, Jim Smith is a throwback to the era of machine politics and backroom b’hoys who is still empowered by an obscure electioneering device known as a “slate committee.”

 Such committees can funnel unregulated amounts of money to political candidates who are part of the slate, as opposed to the $6,000 limit for individual campaign contributions by businesses and individuals.

-Smith founded the Baltimore County Victory Slate back when he was county executive and later diverted nearly half a million dollars from “Friends of Jim Smith” to the slate when he gave up running for elective office.
+Smith founded the Baltimore County Victory Slate back when he was county executive and later diverted half a million dollars from “Friends of Jim Smith” to the slate when he gave up running for elective office.

 All of which makes the Victory Slate a perfectly legal slush fund, available at his command for candidates of his choice, with little transparency.

 (Smith’s name does not appear on pre- and post-primary state election disclosure forms – which allows him to deflect questions about his slate.
 Instead, the latest report lists the slate’s chairman, Phyllis Panopoulos, Smith’s former executive assistant, and treasurer, William “Chris” McCullom, whom Smith appointed to his present post as executive director of Baltimore County’s Ag Center.)